 Oklahoma Real Estate Education Requirements

 Provisional Sales Associate – A provisional sales associate (PSA) is an entry level licensee, which is under the supervision of a real estate broker.
-A PSA can not enter into contractual agreements with a customer or client in his or her own name, but must enter into such agreement for and in the name of their sponsoring broker.
-In order to apply for a PSA license, a person must be of good moral character, eighteen (18) years of age or older, and submit evidence to the Commission of successful completion of Part I of ninety (90) clock hours of basic real estate instruction in a course that is approved by the Commission.
+A PSA cannot enter into contractual agreements with a customer or client in his or her own name, but must enter into such agreement for and in the name of their sponsoring broker.
+In order to apply for a PSA license, a person must be of good moral character, 18 years of age or older, and submit evidence to the Commission of successful completion of Part I of 90 clock hours of basic real estate instruction in a course that is approved by the Commission.

-Upon passing the state examination and obtaining a PSA license from the Commission, the PSA has a Part II post-license education requirement of forty-five (45) clock hours that must be completed within the first year of obtaining a license.
-The Commission has identified core subject matter that qualifies to meet this requirement; and also approves other subject matter totaling forty-five (45) clock hours or more, as long as it is real estate related and is approved by the Commission.
-Once a PSA has completed Part II of the course requirement and has provided the Commission with evidence of such completion, at the end of their one-year license term their license will be issued as a sales associate (SA) license (upon submission of the appropriate form and fees.)
+Upon passing the state examination and obtaining a PSA license from the Commission, the PSA has a Part II postlicense education requirement of 45 clock hours that must be completed within the first year of obtaining a license.
+The Commission has identified core subject matter that qualifies to meet this requirement; and also approves other subject matter totaling 45 clock hours or more, as long as it is real estate related and is approved by the Commission.
+Once a PSA has completed Part II of the course requirement and has provided the Commission with evidence of such completion, at the end of their one-year license term, their license will be issued as a sales associate (SA) license (upon submission of the appropriate form and fees.)

-Sales Associate – A sales associate (SA) license is the same as a provisional sales associate (PSA) license except: 1) the sales associate no longer has a forty-five (45) clock hour Part II post-license education requirement, but rather has a twenty-one (21) clock hour continuing education requirement each active license term; and 2) the sales associate license is a three-year renewable license, as opposed to the provisional sales license which is only a one-year license.
+Sales Associate – A sales associate (SA) license is the same as a provisional sales associate (PSA) license except: 1) the sales associate no longer has a 45 clock hour Part II postlicense education requirement, but rather has a 21 clock hour continuing education requirement each active license term; and 2) the sales associate license is a three-year renewable license, as opposed to the provisional sales license which is only a one-year license.

-In order to obtain a SA type of license, a person must be of good moral character, eighteen (18) years of age or older, and submit evidence to the Commission of successful completion of ninety (90) clock hours of basic real estate instruction in a course that is approved by the Commission.
+In order to obtain a SA type of license, a person must be of good moral character, 18 years of age or older, and submit evidence to the Commission of successful completion of 90 clock hours of basic real estate instruction in a course that is approved by the Commission.

 Upon passing the state examination a sales associate must work under the sponsorship of a real estate broker.
 A sales associate cannot enter into contractual agreements with a customer or client in his or her own name but must enter into such agreement for and in the name of their sponsoring broker.

 Continuing Education – Continuing education courses are required for sales associates and brokers who desire to renew their licenses on an active status.
-Provisional sales associates have a separate and unique post-license requirement and they are not required to complete continuing education.
-Upon being issued a real estate license, a sales associate or broker is required to complete twenty-one clock hours every three (3) years.
-Licensees are required to take, each license term, 12 required clock hours consisting of 4 (four) core subjects as determined by the Commission and 9 clock hours consisting of elective subjects.
-The 4 (four) core subjects are listed as follows: (This requirement does not apply to a provisional sales associate.)
+Provisional sales associates have a separate and unique postlicense requirement and they are not required to complete continuing education.
+Upon being issued a real estate license, a sales associate or broker is required to complete 21 clock hours every three years.
+Licensees are required to take, each license term, 12 required clock hours consisting of four core subjects as determined by the Commission and nine clock hours consisting of elective subjects.
+The four core subjects are listed as follows: (This requirement does not apply to a provisional sales associate.)

 - Professional Conduct (PSC)